Fortunately less seen nowadays, vehicle fuel savers do not work. This article explains why.

-A 2006 such scam (of about $100 million globally) involved just such a pill.
+A 2006 such scam (of about US$100 million globally) involved just such a pill.
 It was claimed to save ‘up to 42%’.
 But, that being sold was not a fuel saver.
 It was $100,000 franchises to sell it.
-Initial franchises funded the promotion for selling for sub-franchises.
+Initial franchises funded the promotion for selling for sub-franchisees.
 And at various levels.

 This book explains all.
 It finally exposed the scam.